Ward maps

 Our ward profiles are also available.
 These bring together a range of key statistics, maps and other information about all of the electoral wards in Swansea.

 Parliamentary Constituencies are the areas used to elect Members of Parliament (MPs) to the UK Parliament in London, and Members of the Senedd (MS) to the Senedd (Welsh Parliament) in Cardiff.
-For the UK general election in 2019, there were 650 constituencies, of which 40 were in Wales, and three within the Swansea city and county area - Gower, Swansea East and Swansea West.
-The latest Senedd Cymru election (2021) was contested for the same 40 constituency areas in Wales.
+There are a total of 650 constituency areas in the UK.

 The smallest type of administrative areas in Wales are the Communities - the equivalent of parishes in England.
 Community councils or town councils operate across Wales.
 There are currently 39 defined community areas in Swansea, of which 24 are active as councils - mostly outside the main urban area.
 An overall map of these areas in Swansea, and a series of individual maps, is available here.
-However, the community boundaries are currently subject to review by the Local Democracy and Boundary Commission for Wales.
+However, the communities are currently subject to review by the Democracy and Boundary Commission Cymru, and their boundaries will change for the next local council elections in May 2027.

 If you require any further information or advice on local geography or area boundaries, please contact us.